Jeff-HOU/ML_Note/README.md

-# ML_Note
+# ML_Note By Kaijun HOU
-> A personal note in my process of learning ML.
+> A personal note in my process of learning Machine Learning.
 > Feel free to contact me at <houkaijun@hotmail.com> if you are interested.

 > This note might be confusing to you now since I fail to come up with an idea to organize it.